wonsunahn/CS1632_BeanCounter/README.md

     $ bash runJUnitBuggy.sh
     ```

-    The thing is, even after having completed the JUnit tests, just plain JUnit testing will not display any failures even though this is a buggy implementation:
+    The output does not display the testReset failure either.

     ```
     TESTING BUGGY IMPLEMENTATION WITH PLAIN JUNIT

+    [GradeScopeTest]

+    [BeanCounterLogicTest]

+    Failure in (slotCount=5, beanCount=3, isLucky=true):
     ```

+    So the reset(Bean[]) method is correct apparently, but many parts are not.
+Most of the bugs in this buggy implementation will remain hidden until we do
+rigorous state space exploration using JPF.

-    But there are bugs!
-To see them with your own eyes, you only need to try invoking the main method inside
+    To see the bugs with your own eyes, you only need to try invoking the main method inside
 BeanCounterLogicBuggy to see that something is not quite right:

     ```